Special Issue "Neuroprotective Strategies 2016"

 Prof. Dr. Katalin Prokai-Tatrai

-Center for Neuroscience Discovery, Department of Pharmaceutical Sciences, University of North Texas; Health Science Center, 3500 Camp Bowie Blvd, Fort Worth, TX 76107, USA
+Department of Pharmacology and Neuroscience, University of North Texas Health Science Center, 3500 Camp Bowie Blvd, Fort Worth, TX 76107, USA

 Website | E-Mail

 Interests: medicinal chemistry: Drug design of CNS agents; neuropeptides and peptidomimetics; prodrugs for CNS delivery; estrogens as neuroprotective agents, bioanalytical method development

 We started the “Neuroprotective Strategies” collection jointly with Molecules in 2009.
 It was a great success; a large number of reviews and original research articles were published in the inaugural volume.
 Since then, the International Journal of Molecular Sciences has successfully continued this collection covering neuroprotection broadly including, but not limited to, preclinical/basic science assessments of various animal models relevant to diseases and agents with potential or perceived translation values.